TokenScript-Framework/papers/src/papers/smart-token-paper.md

 One argument against the use of token-specific interfaces suggests that websites tend to customise everything within their operational environment.
 However, the consistent visual presentation of Google Pay and Google Login across different websites of various colours and fonts demonstrates that the trust factor - users recognising a symbol of trust to carry out actions - outweighs the visual experience alone.

-A related argument proposes that the token interface could be supplied by a website library, rather than being generated by the token's secure runtime environment.
+A related argument proposes that the token interface could be supplied by a web front-end library rather than being generated by the token's secure runtime environment.
 This reflects a misunderstanding of the dual role of trust anchors in that they provide both function and trust.
 The token user interface on a website provides no more trust than the website itself, as it is entirely under the website's control.
 Therefore, the token-specific user interface must be generated within the token's secure runtime environment to ensure trust is maintained.

 Therefore, the design choices for a smart token's runtime environment for serving as a trust anchor can be generalised as the following:

-It is a separate runtime environment from the application it supports, is event-driven, and has declarative components.
+It is a separate runtime environment from the application it supports, is event-driven and has declarative components.
 This design ensures that the token can serve as a trust anchor and provide the necessary functions while maintaining a high level of security.

 ### Deployment of Token Runtime Environment

 There are two places for Token Runtime Environment to exist.

-1. A Token Runtime Environment can exist on a wallet, if the majority of the token functions can be provided by smart contracts, and websites (Dapps) are interested in accessing Token functionality through wallet interfaces.
+1. A Token Runtime Environment can exist on a wallet, if the majority of the token functions can be provided by smart contracts and websites (Dapps) are interested in accessing Token functionality through wallet interfaces.
 2. A Token Runtime Environment can exist on a decentralised service network.
 Such a network designed for this use can optimise for service level objectives and present itself in traditional web service interface, fulfilling the role of replacing centralised giants in providing trust anchors.

 ## A Tripartite Approach